 Helpless watching from the outside

-Confused by the legal paperwork
+Confused by the paperwork and deadlines

 Afraid of making a costly mistake